Hosted by Drexel University

 201 South Christopher Columbus Boulevard, Philadelphia, PA 19106

 Hotel Registration Link (Book hotel accommodations by September 28.)
+For the best experience, please use Google Chrome when booking.

 Questions?
 Contact Monica Wilkerson at [email protected] or 412-648-7428.